 There are tests that highlight different kinds of organizational skills your child could be weak in.
-But the first thing to do is to get a good picture of when and how he’s disorganized.
+But the first thing to do is to get a good picture of when and how they are disorganized.

 That’s where your child’s teacher can be very helpful.
 Ask her to give you a rundown of the things your child is struggling with.
-It also might be possible to have the school psychologist observe him in the classroom, to describe the things he seems to be having trouble with.
-Is he failing to bring his homework into class?
-Does he have trouble shifting from one activity to another?
+It also might be possible to have the school psychologist observe them in the classroom, to describe the things they seems to be having trouble with.
+Are they failing to bring their homework into class?
+Do they have trouble shifting from one activity to another?
 Writing down assignments?
 Putting materials where they belong?
-What seem to be his issues?
+What seem to be their issues?
 They can help you decide whether testing would be a good idea.

 And before you focus on organizational skills, you want to rule out other things that could be causing your child to seem disorganized.
 For instance:

-- If a child always seems to be forgetting to turn in his homework or losing his books, it could be because he has a learning disability and feels bad about doing, or showing, his teacher his work.
-“Rather than organizational issues, he might need help with math,” notes Dr. Michael Rosenthal, a pediatric neuropsychologist.
+- If a child always seems to be forgetting to turn in homework or losing books, it could be because they have a learning disability and feel bad about doing, or showing, the teacher their work.
+“Rather than organizational issues, they might need help with math,” notes Michael Rosenthal, PhD, a pediatric neuropsychologist.

-- She could also be losing things and forgetting things because she’s distracted by anxiety.
-And it could be an anxiety that she keeps to herself, perhaps because she’s embarrassed by it, so her teachers and parents don’t know about it.
+- They could also be losing things and forgetting things because they’re distracted by anxiety.
+And it could be an anxiety that they keep to themelves, perhaps because they’re embarrassed by it, so their teachers and parents don’t know about it.

-- A child could seem disorganized because she’s depressed, which causes her to feel disconnected and indifferent about things she normally would care about.
-“The issue could be her motivation and mood,” Dr. Rosenthal notes.
+- A child could seem disorganized because they’re depressed, which causes them to feel disconnected and indifferent about things they normally would care about.
+“The issue could be their motivation and mood,” Dr. Rosenthal notes.

-- A child who’s had a traumatic experience could be disorganized because he’s constantly feeling stressed out.
+- A child who’s had a traumatic experience could be disorganized because they’re constantly feeling stressed out.

-But if you’ve ruled out these emotional problems that could be contributing to the behavior, it’s possible that your child is disorganized because she has a weakness in what are called executive functions.
+But if you’ve ruled out these emotional problems that could be contributing to the behavior, it’s possible that your child is disorganized because they have a weakness in what are called executive functions.